-6. Unreasonable Impacts: In order to evaluate the balance between production and conservation of groundwater resources, the District will consider the impacts from an aggregate Deleted: T of wells associated with one or more operating permits to be unreasonable if pumping from the Deleted: an aggregate wells, by themselves and without contribution from other pumping wells, cause any of the following: (a) Land subsidence that: threatens the structural integrity of existing pipelines, building, or other infrastructure; (b) causes land from being used for its potential use; or c) creates a problem associated with flooding or poor drainage. ,, (b) Intrusion of surface water or groundwater from another aquifer into the aquifer, which is pumped by the aggregate wells, that degrades groundwater quality in the pumped aquifer so it would not be suitable for its intended use or its potential use; (c) More than a 30-foot reduction and more than a 25% reduction in the saturated thickness of the aquifer being pumped by the aggregate wells at any well location outside of one or more operating permits' property or along any part of the boundary of the operating permits' property Deleted: the boundary of the operating permits' property (d) More than a 100-foot reduction and more than a 40% reduction in the pressure head above the top of the aquifer at any well location outside of one or more, Deleted: the operating permits' property or along any part of the boundary of the operating permits' property (e) The District has the authority to set the baseline value for a saturated thickness Deleted: s and an artes an pressure on a case by case basis for a baseline year that is not before (Commented [SY1]: Minor suggested edits.
-2010. → \mathcal{T} Deleted: based on best available W.X Deleted: science and 7.
-The terms, provisions and the actions provided for in this Rule 16.4 are in addition to and 1/1/ Deleted: time not to occur before not in lieu of the terms, conditions and provisions of any other rule or provision of this 1 Deleted: .
-Section 16.
-This rule does not limit the authority of the Board to act pursuant to any other 18 Deleted: 2010.
+6. Unreasonable Impacts: In order to evaluate the balance between production and conservation of groundwater resources, the District will consider the impacts from an aggregate Deleted: T of wells associated with one or more operating permits to be unreasonable if pumping from the Deleted: an aggregate wells, by themselves and without contribution from other pumping wells, cause any of the following: (a) Land subsidence that: threatens the structural integrity of existing pipelines. building, or other infrastructure: (b) causes land from being used for its potential use; or c) creates a problem associated with flooding or poor drainage. (b) Intrusion of surface water or groundwater from another aquifer into the aquifer, which is pumped by the aggregate wells, that degrades groundwater quality in the pumped aquifer so it would not be suitable for its intended use or its potential use; (c) More than a 30-foot reduction and more than a 25% reduction in the saturated thickness of the aquifer being pumped by the aggregate wells at any well location outside of one or more operating permits' property or along any part of the Deleted: the boundary of the operating permits' property (d) More than a 100-root reduction and more than a 40% reduction in the pressure nead above the top of the aquifer at any well location outside of one of more, Deleted: the operating permits property or along any part of the boundary of the operating permits property (e) The District has the authority to set the baseline value for a saturated thickness Deleted: s and an artesian pressure on a case by case basis for a baseline year that is not before Commented [SY1]: Minor suggested edits.
+2010.
+Deleted: based on best available M/ Deleted: science and 7 The terms provisions and the actions provided for in this Rule 16.4 are in addition to and 117 Deleted: time not to occur before not in lieu of the terms, conditions and provisions of any other rule or provision of this $\langle \rangle$ Deleted: Section 16.
+This rule does not limit the authority of the Board to act pursuant to any other // Deleted: 2010 rule.
+The Board shall have the discretion to take any action authorized by this Section 16 Deletede ( [Amended June 12, 2012] Deleted: 0